-I have never studied cooking or baking.
+I am a self-taught baker and cook.
 I learned a lot of my culinary knowledge from my Mum and then later on from reading Gourmet magazine while commuting on the Toronto subway.

 I have a degree in Applied Human Nutrition from the University of Guelph.

-I am married and have two sons; all of whom are the best taste testers.
+I am married and have two sons.
+My family are my best taste testers.